arnicas/interactive-vis-course/Week1/README.md

 Review repo's [README](../README.md).

-**Homework Reading**: The [client brief](../APromiseRenewed_Brief_March2015.pdf).
+ Readings: The [client brief](../APromiseRenewed_Brief_March2015.pdf).
+And their 1024 Key Findings Report.
 Look for any open questions you may have after looking at their report and website.
 Take a few notes, we'll discuss next week.

 ## Data Formatting in Excel